ridhimrastogi/Alfred/PROCESS.md

  - **Labels**: For story points, we created `Size` labels `{1, 3, 5, 8, 21}`.
 We only used 21 for the Epics that were not broken down.
 We also created two milestones `Process - Week 1` and `Process - Week 2` to identify sprints.

  - **Project Board**: We used the GitHub project board as an issue tracker.
-The board was populated with all the tasts as notes in the beginning.
+The board was populated with all the tasks as notes in the beginning.

 ### Development Flow